osfordev/preboot/README.md

 Branches (sub-projects):

 * `binary` - Binaries history of preboot
-* `builder` - Build script to produce kernel, initrd, etc.
+* `builder` - Builder is a script that build preboot artifacts like kernel, initrd, etc.
 * `httpboot` - HTTP boot allows to load preboot from network.
 Include sources to build ipxe.efi, undionly.kpxe, etc.
 * `toolchain` - Toolchain is a Docker image that includes all necessary sources/tools to be able to build preboot artifacts like kernel, initrd, etc.